 Dear Parents and Carers,

-Following our OFSTED inspection on the 7th and 8th of February, we have been issued with the report which will be published on the Ofsted website very soon.
-We will also be publishing it on the school website, (About us- Key Information) or see link below.
+Our most recent Ofsted inspection on the 7th and 8th of February has been published on the Ofsted website.
+It is also on the school's website, (About us - Key Information) or see link below.

 The report recognises the impact of all the work the school has done and progress made over the past few years, as part of The Redstart Learning Partnership and we are pleased with the many positive comments.
 In particular, we are delighted that the Early Years Provision was judged to be good.
 The inspector observed the benefits of the substantial amount of building work and transformed learning environments, along with the very effective working relationships between the staff in the Nursery and Ash class.
 We look forward to building on these strengths moving forward.